Delilovic/n8n-nodes-robotframework/README.md

 This will load the entire example workflow into your instance, allowing you to explore and customize it as needed.

+Note: If you prefer not to create a Telegram API token or account, you can simply remove the Telegram node.
+Everything else will function as expected.

 ## Version history

 - **0.0.1** - Initial release with support for script execution and output file generation.